keith-turner/ecoji/README.md

 # Ecoji 🏣🔉🦐🔼

-Ecoji encodes data as 1024 [emojis][emoji], its base1024 with an emoji character set.
-As a bonus, includes code to decode emojis to original data.
+Ecoji encodes data as 1024 [emojis][emoji].
+It's base1024 with an emoji character set.
+As a bonus, this repo includes code to decode emojis to the original data they represent.

 Many have asked how Ecoji compares to base64.
-The short answer is that Ecoji is more bytes, but less visible characters.
-With Ecoji each visible char represents 10 bits, but each character is multi-byte.
+The short answer is that a string encoded with Ecoji will have more bytes, but fewer visible characters, than the same string encoded with base64.
+With Ecoji, each visible char represents 10 bits, but each character is multi-byte.
 With base64 each char represents 6 bits and is one byte.
 The following table shows encoding sha256 in different ways.

 Encoding | Bytes | Characters
 ---------|-------|-----------